Bonsai trees like regular trees need water to survive. Most of the beginners run into a problem of overwatering or underwatering the tree.

 Flowing water forces stale air out of the soil and draws in fresh oxygen as the water moves from the top to the bottom of the pot.
 Always water bonsai with fine rose to prevent damaging the delicate leaves or washing away compost in newly potted or repotted containers.

 While the best water for bonsai is rainwater or well water, tap water should work just fine.
 Many indoor bonsai, especially tropical ones, like to be misty because the air in the room can get very dry.
 Mist them with clean water using a fine mist.

 Watering bonsai while on vacation

 Unlike your friends and neighbors, bonsai experts know how to keep your bonsai alive and healthy while you are on vacation.
-Alternatively you can bury the pots in the moist, shady spot covering the surface of the soil by ½ inch of earth.
+Alternatively, you can bury the pots in a moist, shady spot covering the surface of the soil by ½ inch of earth.
 This should keep the pots moist for a week or two.

 Another way to prevent the soil from drying out completely, while you are away, is to use capillary matting.
 Capillary matting usually is used in greenhouses to water plants.
 Cut out a piece of matting to fit at the bottom of your pot.

 Other IMPORTANT factors